ballerina-platform/ballerina-dev-website/1.1/learn/how-to-document-ballerina-code.md

 #            <return_parameter_description_line_2>
 ```

->**Tip:** As a best practice, do not add a full stop at the end of the first sentence of the parameter and return type descriptions.
-Instead, add a fullstop only at the end of a function description.
-For Example,
+>**Tip:** Always, add a full stop at the end of a function description.
+However, as a best practice, omit the full stop if you have only one sentence in the parameter and return type descriptions.
+For example,

 ```
 # Description for the function.